justliam42/MSOE-notes/Classes/CPE 1500/Week 8 - Memory basics.md

 clocks be like:
 	piezo electric effect
 	piezo electric crystal
-	the period of a clock is given with variable Tao Frequency is
+	the period of a clock is given with variable Tao in seconds Frequency is 1/Tao which is 1/s or hz

 in the 74194 4-bit register:
 - provides multiple modes